myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 # Motivation

- [TAP `1.3` installation procedures](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-install-intro.html) are really complicated and easy to make mistakes. following scripts are inteneded to:
+ [TAP `1.3` installation procedures](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-install-intro.html) are really complicated and easy to make *"human mistakes"*.
+This projects is inteneded to provide following benefits
-- suggest clear steps by following exact the same procedure from TAP public docs.
+- provide scripts that *"suggest clear install/update steps"* by following exact the same procedure from TAP public docs.
-- covers single cluster and [multi cluster installation] by providing profile based scripts(https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-multicluster-about.html)
+- covers single cluster and [multi cluster installation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-multicluster-about.html) by profile based scripts
-- provide scripts that requires minimal typing and confirm steps that lower any human mistakes
+- provide scripts that requires minimal typing and confirm steps that *"lower human mistakes"*
-- provide to seperate secret sensitive config file from scripts
+- can *"seperate sensitive config files from scripts"*
-- considerd internet ristricted environment.
+- considered internet-ristricted environment.
 - straight forward project sturcture and file naming to follow installation steps.
 - easy to modify scripts for the future change with minimal efforts with shared structure.